Spaghetty-Arts/project-akrasia/README.md

 - [Aseprite] - A tool to create pixel art assets
 - [Photoshop] - A tool for editing pictures
 - [Audacity] - A tool for altering and creating sounds
+- [DaVinci Resolve] - A tool for creating and editing video clips

 ## Instalation